anchorpipe/anchorpipe/apps/docs/DEPLOYMENT.md

    - It should show your production site (latest code from `main` branch)
    - **Both URLs work** - the preview-style URL and the production domain point to the same deployment
    - The production domain (`anchorpipe-docs.vercel.app`) is the one you should use and share
-   - The preview-style URL in GitHub is just the unique deployment identifier - this is normal
+   - The preview-style URL in GitHub is just the unique deployment identifier.
+This is normal.

 4. **Redeploy if Needed**:
    - If the domain isn't working, trigger a new production deployment: